 Programme Director: University Certificate in Froebelian Theory and Practice

-External Examiner, Moscow Scool of Social Sciences and Economics, Russia.
+External Examiner, Moscow Shcool of Social Sciences and Economics, Russia.
 MA in Education Leadership.
 In collaboration with the University of Manchester.

 Member of the Froebel Trust Research Committee from 2012.